Praqma/foodfight/README.md

+# An example app for React design and testing

+This app is a playground for figuring out what works when it comes to writing and testing React code.
+A practical example for collecting examples on how to make it work.

+Redux is used not as a best practise or a industry standard, but since it is out there and needs to be tested.
+To rewrite the app using hooks could be a good exercise.

+We probably also want a version written with TypeScript to illustrate its benifits in comparision.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts